cnabio/cnab-spec/301-metadata-repositories.md

 Returning to the TUF targets metadata for the automation, it SHOULD use a threshold (1, 1) of online keys.
 In fact, it MAY even share the same online key with the `timestamp` and `snapshot` roles.
 Its metadata SHOULD expire weekly, assuming that new bundles are produced a few times a week.

 As discussed in the previous subsections, metadata delineated in red (denoting online keys) in Figure 1 MAY and SHOULD be signed using a threshold (1, 1) of _online keys.
-This includes, for example, the `bundle1-automation`, `new-images`, `new-bundles`, `snapshot`, and `timestamp` metadata.
+This includes, for example, the `snapshot` and `timestamp` metadata.
 These online keys MAY be kept directly accessible by the metadata repository.

 #### Security analysis